hackclub/hackclub/workshops/personal_website/README.md

 ### 2) Connecting the CSS file in the HTML file

-Although we've created a CSS file, the HTML file will not automatically **link** the CSS.
+Although we've created a CSS file, the HTML file will ignore the CSS file we just created.
 We have to explicitly **link** the CSS file in the HTML.

 To appropriately **link** the CSS file :